Superfluid excitations in rotating two-dimensional ring traps: Collective modes and Sum Rules

 \subsection{Quadrupole mode}

 To calculate the quadrupole modes in a condensate with vortices, we have to include a larger number of modes and moments in the analysis.
 Importantly, a splitting in the quadrupole mode frequency is expected due to vortices in the condensate ~\cite{Zambelli1998}.
 This can be understood by noting that the average velocity flow associated with the collective oscillation can be either parallel or opposite to the vortex flow, depending on the sign of the angular momentum carried by the excitation, thus producing a shift in the collective mode frequency.
-Specifically, to deal with the frequency degenerescence in the sum rule, we used the two modes approach, \beq S_{\pm}(\omega)= \sigma^{\pm} \delta(\omega-\omega_{\pm}), \eeq with $\sigma^+=\sigma^-=\sigma_0$ ($m_0^-=\sigma^+ - \sigma^-=0$).
-We have, according to Eq.(\ref{strength}),
+Specifically, to deal with the frequency degenerescence in the sum rule, we used the two-modes approach, with $\sigma^+=\sigma^-=\sigma_0$ ($m_0^-=\sigma^+ - \sigma^-=0$).
+Employing this method, the frequencies are given by (for the details, see Appendix~\ref{sec:app_sum_rules}),